Powopaf/Printf/README.md

 to make it work you can test with your own main or with this [tester](https://github.com/Tripouille/printfTester).

-make sue you have build libft.a at the roo of this repo that you can build or download on thi [repo](https://github.com/Powopaf/Libft42).
+make sur you have build libft.a at the root of this repo, you can build it or download it on this [repo](https://github.com/Powopaf/Libft42).